A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 Are there any side-effects or complications from a synacthen test?

 There are usually no side-effects from a synacthen test apart from a small bruise which may appear at the place where the needle was inserted.
-Rarely, the vein used to take the blood may become swollen; this usually settles within a few days.
+Rarely, your vein used to take the blood may become swollen; this usually settles within a few days.

 Dr Rachel Hoad-Robson